philix27/mobarter-2025/README.md

 # Mobarter

-### A Decentralized P2P Trading & Payment Platform*
+### A payment solution for Africans
 ## Overview
-Mobarter is a P2P trading platform enabling users to buy, sell cryptocurrencies, and supports on/off ramping for fiat conversion.
-It also integrates crypto payments for easier transactions, focusing on security, decentralization, and user-friendliness.
-Mobarter aims to empower Africans with cross-border payment solutions using blockchain technology.
+Mobarter is a one stop shop to helps users manage their daily payments using cryptocurrencies.
+From payment of bills to scheduling of payments to friends and loved ones.
+We also help you save towards your goals, and earn as you save.

 ## Features

-- **P2P Exchange:**
-  Onchain agents can help you carryout onchain actions such as buying a token, creating an NFT and lauching a smart contract.

-- **Cryptocurrency Swap:**
-  Create wallets for various specific use case with ease.
-Powered by Privy Server Wallets

-- **Locked Savings:**
-  Tweets can also be created and published

-- **Settle local bills:**
-  Tweets can also be created and published
+- **Purchase Airtime and Data Plan:** Easily purchase internet credits and airtime with ease

+- **Fund Betting Wallets:** Credit your betting wallets ranging from OneXBet, to BetNaija using stablecoins

+- **Pay utility bills:** Pay your electricity and water bill using stablecoins

+- **Schedule Payments to friends and family:**  Make periodic payments in fiat currencies to friends and family

+- **On/Off Ramping service:** We facilitate ramping services.
+Fast and reliable exchanges

 ## Architecture

-1. **Frontend Stack:**

-   - **React Native:** A mobile app with a friendly interface.
+Currently we have:

+1. **Mobile App:** React native

+2. **Telegram Mini App:** Next.js

-2. **Backend Stack:**
+3. **Backend Stack:** Nest.js

-   - **Privy Auth:** Used for issue wallet to users.
+   - Nest.js
-   - **APIs:** Provides Graphql endpoints for frontend communication
+   - Graphql API
-   - **Viem:** Used to manage onchain transactions on the backend

-3. **Smart Contract**
-   - An escrow smart contract to manage p2p exchange

-## How It Works

-Mobarter is built with **React Native** for a smooth mobile experience, **Privy Auth** for secure wallet issuance, **GraphQL APIs** for efficient communication, and **Viem** for on-chain transaction management.
-It leverages blockchain technology to provide a decentralized and user-friendly financial solution for Africa.
+4. **Mini Server**
+   - A Next.js support server for fast queries and remote files